A unified weighting framework for evaluating nearest neighbour classification: Proposals

 Thus, in this variant, the FNN class score is the weighted average of two components.
 The first component is, again, NN, while the second component is NN with fuzzified class membership.
-This can be rewritten as:
+This second component can be rewritten as:

 where $x_{ij}$ is the $j$th neighbour of the $i$th neighbour of $y$.
-In effect, this is one more instance of NN, with class scores that are on the one hand dilluted (being based not just on the class scores of the $k$ nearest neighbours of $y$, but also on the class scores of \e{their} $k$ nearest neighbours) and on the other hand concentrated (because nearby neighbours will more frequently appear as neighbours of neighbours).
+In effect, this is also NN, with class scores that are on the one hand diluted (being based not just on the class scores of the $k$ nearest neighbours of $y$, but also on the class scores of \e{their} $k$ nearest neighbours) and on the other hand concentrated (because nearby neighbours will more frequently appear as neighbours of neighbours).
+The net effect of this on classification performance remains to be evaluated experimentally, but it is hard to see how this reduces the influence of `atypical' training records, the original stated motivation for FNN.